 Let’s see what we can do with this.

 Square brackets are special characters in PowerShell.
-There are workarounds like -LiteralPath or double backtick to access such folders.
+There are workarounds like -LiteralPath or backtick to access such folders.
 But Windows Explorer is totally unaware of them, sadly.
 The only thing you can do is to go one level up in folder structure, start PowerShell from there and then Set-Location (cd) to required folder — autocomplete is smart enough at least to insert backticks wherever they needed.

 But that’s not really convenient.